 In August 2021, we held industry roadshows.
 This was a chance to talk about the changes to the pathway and get feedback.

 Download the roadshow presentation slides [PDF, 2.8 MB]

 We'll use the feedback to develop our programme of work.
-We're planning more roadshows later in 2021.
+We're planning more roadshows in 2022.

 Setting the sea cargo pathway work programme